cvvergara/workshop/docs/un_sdg/sdg3-health.rst

 * In line 3, Pedestrian speed is assumed to be as ``1 m/s``.
 As ``time`` = ``distance/speed``,
   ``length_m`` / ``1 m/s`` / ``60`` gives the time in minutes
 * In line 7, ``tag_id = '318'``  as 318 is the tag_id of hospital in the configuration
   file of buildings.
-Reference for Tag ID : :ref:`Appendix`
+Reference for Tag ID : :ref:`un_sdg/data:Appendix`
 * In line 8, ``10`` is written for 10 minutes which is a threshold for ``agg_cost``
 * In line 8, ``FALSE`` is written as the query is for undirected graph